 A cranky baby is very common.
 However, if your baby is crying every time you try to feed them or keeps trying to touch their mouth, then check their mouth.
 Does anything seem odd?
 What is thrush in babies?

 Do you see any white patches around the mouth or on the tongue?
 Your baby could be suffering from Thrush.
 Thrush in babies is quite common.
 Read on to find out more about thrush in babies.

 In This Article

-Thrush in babies is a fungal infection very commonly found among infants below the age of 6 months.
-This is caused by candida – a type of yeast.
+Thrush in babies is a fungal infection very commonly found among infants under the age of 6 months.
+This is caused by Candida – a type of yeast.

 The biggest question all parents with a tiny baby have is – how do babies get thrush?
 They are completely indoors, not exposed much to the outside world or other people, then how?

 Babies put everything in their mouths, including their hands that have been everywhere they can reach.
 If they have touched a contaminated surface and put that hand into their mouth, they could have been infected too.